 Situated on the coast of County Down, the Murlough National Nature Reserve includes a 6,000-year-old dune system, a shingle beach and a 4-mile Blue Flag sandy stretch, with spectacular views of the Mourne Mountains and Dundrum Bay.
 In addition to being a hiking hotspot, the reserve is a mecca for wildlife watchers.
 If you’re lucky, you might see seals, porpoises, dolphins or even orcas.

-Head to the nearby conservation village of Strangford to explore the harbor, Northern Ireland’s first marine nature reserve, and the Strangford Lough, which is an Neighborhood of Outstanding Natural Beauty.
+Head to the nearby conservation village of Strangford to explore the harbour, Northern Ireland’s first marine nature reserve, and the Strangford Lough, which is an Area of Outstanding Natural Beauty.
 If you want to learn about the region’s heritage, take the ferry across the lough to Portaferry, where you can admire the historical grounds of the 16th-century Portaferry Castle.

 Tyrella Beach